openimis/openimis-dist_dkr/claimsense/README.md

 - Python 3.10+
 - Node.js v18+
-- An Anthropic API key (for plain-English explanations — optional, falls back gracefully)
+- An Gemini API key (for plain-English explanations — optional, falls back gracefully)
 - Access to a local openIMIS Docker stack (optional — the app runs entirely on mock data without it)

 ### Installation & Local Setup